Insurance Coverage for Modified Cars

 3. You need to make sure that it is inspected by the right authorities and approved road-wordy.
 This is essential after serious work.

-5. Perhaps it is best to coincide them with the renewal, just in case they don’t like it and you need to find replacement coverage.
-Switching is easier at the end of the term with no hassle with cancellations.
+5. Perhaps it is best to coincide the adjustments with the renewal, just in case the current insurer doesn’t like it and you need to find replacement coverage.
+Switching is easier at the end of a policy term with no hassle with cancellations.